Town of Elkton Charter 2006

 § 3.1.
 Election, Qualification and Term of Office for Mayor and Council.

-The Town shall be governed by a town council composed of six council members and the mayor, all of whom shall be qualified voters of the Town and shall be elected from the Town at large by the qualified voters of the Town in the manner provided by law.
+The town shall be governed by a town council composed of six council members and the mayor, all of whom shall be qualified voters of the town and shall be elected by the qualified voters of the town in the manner provided by law from the town at large.
 The council and the mayor in office at the time of adoption of this charter shall continue in office until the expiration of the terms for which they were elected or until their successors are elected and qualified.
-An election for three council members and the mayor shall be held on the Tuesday after the first Monday in November, 2008, and for three council members and the mayor on the Tuesday after the first Monday in November, 2010.
-Elections shall be held on the Tuesday after the first Monday in November every two years thereafter.
-The council members shall serve for a term of four years, and the mayor shall serve for a term of two years, or until their successors are elected and qualified; however, those persons elected in November 2008, shall not take office until the first day of January, 2009, following their respective elections.
+An election for three council members and the mayor shall be held on the first Tuesday in November, 2008 and for three council members and the mayor on the first Tuesday in November, 2010.
+Elections shall be held on the first Tuesday in November every two years thereafter.
+The council members shall serve for a term of four years, and the mayor shall serve for a term of two (2) years, or until their successors are elected and qualified; however, those persons elected in November 2008, shall not take office until the first day of January 2009 following their respective elections.
 Subsequently, commencing in 2010, the term of each person elected under this section shall begin on the first day of January next following their election.

 § 3.2.
 Vacancies.